kicaj29/micro-frontends/readme.md

 ## introduction

-This example shows to build SPA from many different micro front-ends (apps).
+This example shows how to build SPA from many different micro front-ends (apps).
 Next chapters presents step by step how to achieve it.
 The following topics are presented:
 * bundling every app to single js file
 * optimization by not loading the same third party version (such as angular) multiple times